Does this test have other names?

 that has a lot of glucose.
 It will contain about 75 grams of sugar dissolved in water.

-After that, your blood will be drawn every hour for the next 2 to 3 hours.
+After that, your blood will be drawn every hour for the next 2 hours.
 Each sample

 will be checked to measure the levels of glucose.